1. Introduction

 This review also makes some points about additional mechanisms which are needed to account for the evidence on human cognition, but which might not otherwise be needed as part of a general cognitive device.
 The review finally discusses extensions and expansions to the model : how its knowledge mechanisms could account for aspects of behaviour which this approach to modelling was not originally devised for, particularly in the control of mental workload and learning, and some features of behaviour which it does not account for and for which additional mechanisms are needed.

-In this approach to modelling there are three key theoretical concepts as well as the cognitive element :
+In this approach to modelling there are several key theoretical concepts as well as the cognitive element :

 complexity : the processes underlying the contextual mechanism are themselves built up from a basic cognitive processing element with potential for adaptability, i.e. complexity emerges from simplicity.